janssenivo/Android-Starter/README.md

 * Managing offline data in a "Sync" store and synchronizing it with the backend

 ## Prerequisites
-* iOS 8 or later
+* Android api leven 15 or later
-* Kinvey iOS library 3.0.0 (bundled in as a developer preview)
+* Kinvey Android library 3.0.0 (bundled in as a developer preview)
 * [Kinvey](https://console.kinvey.com) app ID and secret.
 Before compiling, replace `appKey` and `appSecret` in the `AppDelegate` with values you obtain from the console.

 ## License